Research & Clinical Trials

 - Collaborations between patients and health care professionals support self-advocacy.

-VEDS Steering Group
+Steering Committee & PPIE Group